 - Incremental HDFS.
-Instead of relying on HDFS to store the input to MapReduce jobs, we devise a file system called Inc-HDFS that provides mechanisms to identify similarities in the input data of consecutive job runs.
-The idea is to split the input into chunks whose boundaries depend on the file contents so that small changes to input do not change all chunk boundaries.
-Inc-HDFS therefore partitions the input in a way that maximizes the opportunities for reusing results from previous computations, while preserving compatibility with HDFS, by offering the same interface and semantics. - Contraction phase.
-We propose techniques for controlling the granularity of tasks so that large tasks can be divided into smaller subtasks that can be re-used even when the large tasks cannot.
-This is particularly challenging in Reduce tasks, whose granularity depends solely on their input.
-Our solution is to introduce a new Contraction phase that leverages Combiner functions, normally used to reduce network traffic by anticipating a small part of the processing done by Reducer tasks, to control the granularity of the Reduce tasks. - Memoization-aware scheduler.
-To improve effectiveness of memoization, we propose an affinity-based scheduler that uses a work stealing algorithm to minimize the amount of data movement across machines.
-Our new scheduler strikes a balance between exploiting the locality of previously computed results and executing tasks on any available machine to prevent straggling effects. - Use cases.
+Instead of storing the input of MapReduce jobs on HDFS, we devise a file system called Inc-HDFS that provides mechanisms to identify similarities in the input data of consecutive job runs.
+The idea is to split the input into chunks whose boundaries depend on the file contents so that small changes to the input do not change all chunk boundaries.
+While preserving compatibility with HDFS (by offering the same interface and semantics), Inc-HDFS partitions the input to maximize the opportunities for reusing results from previous runs. - Contraction phase.
+We propose techniques for controlling the granularity of tasks by dividing large tasks into smaller subtasks, which can be reused even when the large tasks cannot.
+This is particularly challenging for Reduce tasks, whose granularity depends solely on their input.
+To control granularity we propose a new Contraction phase that leverages Combiner functions, normally used to reduce network traffic by anticipating a small part of the processing done by Reduce tasks. - Memoization-aware scheduler.
+To improve the effectiveness of memoization, we propose an affinity-based scheduler that uses a work stealing algorithm to minimize the amount of data movement across machines.
+Our new scheduler strikes a balance between exploiting the locality of previously computed results and executing tasks on available machines. - Use cases.
 We employ Incoop to demonstrate two important use cases of incremental processing: incremental log processing, where we use Incoop to build a framework to incrementally process logs as more entries are added to them; and incremental query processing, where we layer the Pig framework on top of Incoop to enable relational query processing on continuously arriving data.

-We implemented Incoop and evaluated it using five MapReduce applications and the two use cases.
-Our results show that we achieve significant performance gains, while incurring only a modest penalty during runs that cannot take advantage of memoizing of previous results, namely the initial run of a particular job.
+We implemented Incoop and evaluated it using five Map-Reduce applications and the two use cases.
+Our results show that we achieve significant performance gains, while incurring only a modest penalty during runs that cannot take advantage of memoizing previous results, namely the initial run of a particular job.
 The results also show the effectiveness of the individual techniques we propose.

 The rest of this paper is organized as follows.
-Section 2 presents a system overview of Incoop.
+Section 2 presents an overview of Incoop.
 The system design is detailed in Sections 3, 4, and 5.
-We present an analysis in Section 6, our system implementation and its experimental evaluation in Section 7.
-Finally, related work and conclusions are discussed in Section 8 and Section 9, respectively.
-Due to space restrictions, we cover the two case studies (Appx A) and the proofs for the analytic performance study (Appx B) in appendices.
+We present an analysis in Section 6, and an experimental evaluation in Section 7.
+Related work and conclusions are discussed in Section 8 and Section 9, respectively.
+Finally, we cover the two case studies in Appendix A and the proofs for the analytic performance study in Appendix B.